DijiOfficial/Astyanax/README.md

 The Fireball ![fireball](Resources/fireball.png) is the default Spell when you start

-It's characteristics are as follow:
+Its characteristics are as follow:
  - Base Damage of 25
  - Base Mana cost of 3
  - Shoots 8 FireBalls in a circle around the player